fdsimms/employer/README.md

 ![image](assets/employer-screenshot.png)

 Employer is a made-up employees page for a made-up company called Employer.
-Created for Postlight's coding challenge.

 ## Setup